mouaff25/DDR-SLAM/README.md

 # DDR-SLAM: Simultaneous Localization and Mapping of Differential Drive Robots

+## Introduction

-DDR-SLAM is a ROS2-based project that implements Simultaneous Localization and Mapping (SLAM) for differential drive robots.
+DDR-SLAM is a ROS2-based project that implements Simultaneous Localization and Mapping (SLAM) for a differential drive robot.
 The project uses Gazebo Fortress as a simulation environment to test the SLAM algorithm.

 ## Installation

-To install DDR-SLAM, you need to have ROS2 Humble and Gazebo Fortress installed on your system.
+To use DDR-SLAM, you need to have ROS2 Humble and Gazebo Fortress installed on your system.
 You can follow the official ROS2 Humble installation guide [here](https://docs.ros.org/en/humble/Installation.html) and the Gazebo Fortress installation guide [here](https://gazebosim.org/docs/fortress/install).

 Once you have ROS2 and Gazebo Fortress installed, create a ROS2 workspace, cd into it and clone the DDR-SLAM repository and build the project: